Blog

 1. A sale happens in your online store or physical shop.

-2. The POS or e-commerce system sends the transaction to the database.
+2. The POS or e-commerce system sends the sale to the database.

-3. A database transaction instantly reduces the stock count for that product.
+3. A database transaction cuts the stock count for that product right away.

-This instant sync prevents overselling and gives you an up-to-the-second picture of your entire inventory.
+This live sync stops overselling and gives you a clear view of all your stock.

-Ready to build your own inventory management app?
-With CatDoes, describe your idea in plain language and AI agents build a production-ready mobile app and backend for you.
+Ready to build your own inventory app?
+With CatDoes, describe your idea in plain words and AI agents build a mobile app and backend for you.
 Start building for free on catdoes.com.

 Writer